MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-0xc004f074-activate-windows.md

 1. Open DNS management console.
 2. Select the *_tcp* folder under your domain name folder, and search for *_VLMCS* SRV record.
 3. Verify if the correct KMS host server name is present in the *_VLMCS* SRV record.
-4.Verify if the host record of the KMS host server by going to the domain name folder and verify the Host A record.
+4. Verify if the host record of the KMS host server by going to the domain name folder and verify the Host A record.
 Change the IP address to point to the new KMS server host if it is incorrect.

 ## References